 Healthy Dips to Serve with These Crackers

 - Spinach Artichoke Dip

 - Herbs and spices, Add up to 2 tbsp of your favorites.
 I added 1/2 tsp ground garlic, 1/2 tsp ground onion, 1 tsp dried thyme and 1 tsp dried basil

 - Preheat your oven to 200 degrees fahrenheit.

 - Add the pumpkin seeds to a food processor and pulse several times, until it resembles coarse sand.

 - In a large mixing bowl, add the pumpkin seeds and all remaining ingredients.
 Stir together for a minute, until the seeds start to gel together.

 - Get two 11x17 baking sheets and set aside.
 Place half the mixture on a large piece of parchment paper.
 Place another piece of parchment paper on top and roll to your desired thickness.
 Repeat with the other half.

-- Place the parchment sheets with the cracker mixture on the baking sheets and cook for 2-3 hours or until fully dehydrated, rotating the pans half-way through.
+- Place the parchment sheets with the cracker mixture onto the baking sheets and cook for 2 1/2 to 3 hours or until fully dehydrated, rotating the pans half-way through.
 Allow crackers to cool completely, then break apart.